 About Dr. Van Sickle

-With many years of experience, I’ve advised global companies (Anadarko, IHS Energy, Microsoft, Jeppesen, Digital Globe, and many more) in geospatial matters.
+With many years of experience, I’ve advised global companies (Anadarko, IHS Energy, Microsoft, Jeppesen, Maxar, and many more) in geospatial matters.
 I’ve created and led departments, managed creation of new programs, and developed systems used around the globe.
 I earned my Ph.D. in geospatial engineering from the University of Colorado, and am an Assistant Teaching Professor at Penn State University and Lecturer at the University of Colorado (Denver).

 Best Practices for GPS Today

 This seminar is about making explaining some elements important to RTN operation and proposing some practical real-time best practices.